 Despite the fact that we didn't get to rest in one of those delicious looking loungers, just stopping by to visit was worth it.
 The area is absolutely STUNNING:

-And last but certainly not least, our least beach visit was at the famous Camp de Mar - my favorite of the three.
+And last but certainly not least, the famous Camp de Mar - my favorite of the three.
 While Calla Falco wins in beauty, and Grand Follies wins in relaxation, Camp de Mar was lively, bright, beautiful, and filled with lots of yummy food in the surrounding area.
 Not to mention the swimming there was by far my favorite - very minimal rocks!
 Yes, it's crowded (and I hate crowds) but the atmosphere was not by any means buzzing with anxiety.
 It was just filled with a bunch of chilled people enjoying their time with their loved ones.

 After a couple hours of swimming & lounging in the sun, we made our way over to the biggest hot spot in Camp de Mar, Restaurante Illeta.
 It's situated on the end of its own private pier, in the middle of the ocean.
 You can literally swim to it if you want, which is seriously cool.
 Plus: amazing views, and even more amazing paella.